Westin Peachtree Plaza Hotel

 The Westin Peachtree Plaza, Atlanta, is a skyscraper hotel on Peachtree Street in downtown Atlanta, Georgia, adjacent to the Peachtree Center complex and the former Davison's/Macy's flagship store with 1,073 rooms.
-At 220.37 m and 73 stories, a total building area of 1,196,240 sqft and a 57 m diameter, the tower is the fourth-tallest hotel in the Western Hemisphere, and the 30th tallest all-hotel building in the world.
+At 220.37 m and 73 stories, a total building area of 1,196,240 sqft and a 57 m diameter, the tower was the tallest hotel in the world upon completion in 1976.
+Today, it is the fourth-tallest hotel in the Western Hemisphere, and the 28th tallest all-hotel building in the world.

 History

 The first building on the site was the first official Georgia Governor's Mansion in Atlanta, a Victorian-style home purchased by the state in 1870 at the southwest corner of Peachtree Street and Cain Street (later International Boulevard, now Andrew Young International Boulevard).
 After housing 17 governors of Georgia (each limited to a single term of office) until 1921, it was demolished in 1923 for the Henry Grady Hotel, named for Atlanta Constitution newspaper journalist/magnate and philanthropist Henry W. Grady.
 That and the Roxy Theatre were in turn demolished for the current building.

-Designed by developer/architect John Portman, the hotel opened on February 27, 1976 as the Peachtree Plaza Hotel, managed by Western International Hotels.
+Designed by architect John C. Portman Jr., the hotel opened on February 27, 1976 as the Peachtree Plaza Hotel, managed by Western International Hotels.
 The hotel was Atlanta's tallest building until 1987, when it was overtaken by One Atlantic Center.
 It was the tallest hotel in the world for a year, until it was surpassed in 1977 by its architectural twin, the Detroit Plaza Hotel, the central tower of the Portman-designed Renaissance Center in Detroit.
-It was also the tallest building in the southeastern United States, surpassing One Shell Square in New Orleans.
-It lost that title in 1983, when the Southeast Financial Center in Miami surpassed it.
-It was the tallest building in downtown Atlanta for 13 years until it was surpassed by 191 Peachtree Tower, which in turn was surpassed by SunTrust Plaza (then One Peachtree Center).
+It was also the tallest building in the southeastern United States, topping One Shell Square in New Orleans.
+It lost that title in 1983, when the Southeast Financial Center in Miami was built.
+It was the tallest building in downtown Atlanta for 13 years until it was surpassed by 191 Peachtree Tower, which in turn was topped by SunTrust Plaza (then One Peachtree Center).
 It still has more floors than any other building in Atlanta, as well as the state of Georgia.

 Western International Hotels was rebranded as Westin Hotels in 1981, and the hotel was soon after renamed The Westin Peachtree Plaza.
 The hotel was heavily featured in the 1981 film Sharky's Machine starring Burt Reynolds.
 Stuntman Dar Robinson, doubling for Henry Silva at the end of the film, dropped 220 ft from what appeared to be the Westin Peachtree Plaza, setting a record for the highest freefall (unrestrained) jump from a building in a film.
 In actuality, however, the stunt scene was filmed at the nearby Hyatt Regency Hotel, using its shorter but similar cylindrical-shaped Radius Tower.